tezos/tezos-mirror/docs/beta/consensus.rst

    * - ``GLOBAL_LIMIT_OF_STAKING_OVER_BAKING``
      - 5

-The above list of protocol parameters is a subset of the :ref:`protocol constants <protocol_constants_alpha>`.
+The above list of protocol parameters is a subset of the :ref:`protocol constants <protocol_constants_beta>`.

 Further External Resources
 --------------------------